SandroNardi/Meraki-Examples-Collection/README.md

 ## Disclaimer

 The content of this repo is for inspirational and educational purposes only, not for production use.

 Scripts are not optimized.

 Some input will lead to unhandled exceptions.

 ## Description

 A collection of python scripts for the [Cisco Meraki](https://developer.cisco.com/meraki/meraki-platform/) dashboard.

-The leading \_Mass mark a script that will run on each organization accessible bu the API key provided.
+The trailing \_Mass mark a script that will run on each organization accessible bu the API key provided.

 ## API KEY